 Readers interested in learning more about science fiction in literary and cinematic studies will welcome this selection of freely available Oxford Bibliographies articles.
 This collection spans various disciplines in order to further illuminate the major themes and works in the field.
 Read More.

 Editor in Chief

-Krin Gabbard is Professor of Comparative Literature and Cultural Studies at Stony Brook University.
-In addition to four single-authored books, he has published three edited books and a large collection of articles.
+Krin Gabbard is Adjunct Professor of Jazz Studies at Columbia University In addition to five single-authored books, he has published three edited books and a large collection of articles.
 He has served on the Executive Council of the Society for Cinema and Media Studies and has lectured nationally and internationally on cinema and related subjects.

 View a lively discussion with Editor in Chief of Oxford Bibliographies in Cinema and Media Studies Krin Gabbard, as he discusses his involvement with the project and the importance of Oxford Bibliographies to students and researchers worldwide.